treigerm/CommonCrawlProcessing/precc/README.md

 <!---
 TODO: Explain dependencies.
-TODO: Explain languages file.
 TODO: Explain general process.
 --->

 # Precc

 A tool to extract monolingual data from the CommonCrawl corpus. `precc` stands for preprocessing CommonCrawl.
-The main `precc` script is a wrapper around several scripts.
-Each of these scripts can be also be used on its own.
+The main `precc` script is a wrapper around several scripts which can be also be used on their own.

 ## General process